 A few days ago I increased the loading speed of some of my sites.
 Or maybe I should say I decreased the loading time.
 Either way, they load faster.

 Indeed, I had one site that was taking 8 to 20 seconds to load!
-Now it’s down to 1.2 to 2 seconds.
-It’s so much nicer.
+Now it’s down to under a second.
+It’s so much better.

 I set it up to cache the pages, and to pre-build the cache. w3 Total Cache was a bit nicer on that part, as it would allow you to limit how fast it would build the cache.
 WP Super Cache didn’t limit it, and almost took the cpu higher than what my shared hosting provider allows.

 I just thought to myself: “Ya, that’s how it should be.”
 I mean, 100% is nice.
 And the time is even better.
 I didn’t save the speed shot before I did all the tests, but I it was something like 4 seconds.

 I then ran them through Google’s Page Insight’s page and made adjustments until I could get them in the 90s for both desktop and mobile versions.
 Note that this score is not only related to speed, but also with the usability of the site.
 I had to change a few things to increase the mobile score, mostly making the website buttons and links bigger and spacing them out.